esqu1/SpringAPCSProj/README.md

 Dennis then gave bricks angular velocities, so that they could rotate in place or, in the case of spheres, roll along the ground.<br />
 Dennis then redid all the constructors for each type of brick to make them more elegant and efficient, and he also cleaned up the ball-bouncing code.<br />
 Finally, Dennis made the design of new levels much simpler.

+6/10/15<br />
+Dennis redid the brick-falling mechanism to make it more physically accurate and to allow for anti-gravity.<br />
+Dennis then worked on a way for multiple bricks to be put directly on top of a given brick and for one brick to be put on top of several bricks.